Delightful Weekend in Savannah Itinerary

 I’m kind of a wimp though and had my fill of walking after about an hour and a half, but would still recommend you give this great tour a try if you are at all interested in the history of Savannah or even if you just want to hear some good stories from a great storyteller.

-It will most definitely make you appreciate Savannah more as well as the people who worked so hard to preserve it for future generations to enjoy.
-As an aside, Savannah locals will swear that theirs is the most haunted city in America.
+It will most definitely make you appreciate Savannah more along with all the people who worked so hard to preserve it for future generations.

 Cathedral Basilica of St. John the Baptist

-After our Savannah history tour and lunch, we were only a few blocks away from the Cathedral of St. John the Baptist.
+After our Savannah history tour and lunch, we were only a few blocks away from the Cathedral Basilica of St. John the Baptist.

 Dinner at Vic’s on the River

 I was able to make a delicious dinner though out of a baby Tuscan kale salad with preserved lemon (resisting the temptation to lick my plate clean) and the fried green tomatoes with grits and goat cheese appetizer.
+Hubby quite enjoyed their filet with sour cream and chive mashed potatoes.

 Take a walk in Forsyth Park